jpcozens/2D-Particle-Engine/docs/Particle-Design.md

 * Pygame rendering setup (rect and surf attributes)
 * State for position, velocity and acceleration
 * An update method that will update the position of the particle based on its physics state.
-* Options for different shape particles - rect and circle.
+* Options for different shape particles - rect and ellipse.

 <br>